panda-official/TimeSwipe/README.md

  Info : Listening on port 3333 for gdb connections

 3) telnet connection:  in a new terminal window on your computer type \<telnet ip_rPi 4444> , ip_rPi: IP-adress of your Raspberry Pi.
 (E.g.: telnet 10.0.0.1 4444) <br />
-Depending on the operating system on your computer it is possible that telnet has to be activated.
-Not necessary for Ubuntu.
+Depending on the operating system on the computer it is possible that telnet has to be activated (Not necessary for Ubuntu).

-4) Typing openOCD commands: in the window with the telnet connection it is possible now to type openOCD commands.
-For example: <br />
+4) Flashing software:  type openOCD commands in the window with the telnet connection

+1. atsame5 chip-erase		to delete old software in the flash, it is necessary to wait a few seconds until the chip is erased
+2. reset_init			to halt
+3. flash erase_check 0		to look if erasing has been completed
+4. flash write_image xxx.elf	to flash new software (elf-file)
+5. flash erase_check 0		to look if software has been flashed

+Some openOCD commands: <br />
 	•	reset_init : halting <br />
 	•	flash erase_check 0 : looking on the flash <br />
 	•	flash erase_sector 0 4 4 : erases sector 4 on bank 0 <br />
-	•	atsame5_chip-erase : the former command only erases one sector.
+	•	atsame5 chip-erase : the former command only erases one sector.
 To erase the whole flash, use this command (the only command in this list which does not require reset_init) <br />
 	•	flash write_image xxx.elf : flash an elf-file

 A debugging connection (gdb) can be established just like the telnet connection on port 3333.

-## Dependencies
+### Dependencies

 - autoconf :  	https://www.gnu.org/software/autoconf/
 	Autoconf is an extensible package of M4 macros that produce shell 	scripts to automatically configure software source code packages.
 These scripts can adapt the packages to many kinds of UNIX-like 	systems without manual user intervention.